autofireio/AndroidSDK/sources/README.md

 ## Binary distribution
 </a>

+- The Autofire JAPI `.jar` file is located in the `autofirejapi/build/libs` directory

 - The Autofire JavaSE SDK `.jar` file is located in the `autofirejavase/build/libs` directory.
+This file depends on the JAPI `.jar` file (see above).

-- The Autofire Android SDK `.aar` files (debug and release) are located in the `autofireandroid/build/outputs/aar` directory.
+- The Autofire Android SDK `.aar` files (debug and release) are located in the `autofireandroid/build/output/aar` directory.
+The release version is recommended for production use.
+These files depend on the JAPI `.jar` file (see above).

   * The affore-mentioned `.aar` files are present if the Autofire SDK was built with Android support (i.e. the Android flavour)